 “In addition to breaching patient confidentiality through allowing clients to identify one another, this could also raise issues over the triggering of negative behavior … For example, it could encourage communication between vulnerable users or draw users’ attention to social media profiles which may include images or posts that could trigger negative health behaviour.”
 Lisa, Social Psychiatrist

 You may be under the impression that Facebook’s algorithm works only within the platform but unfortunately this is not the case.
 Even if you do not use Facebook the social platform still has the ability to identify and connect users that may both have your number saved in their phones.
 For example, Lisa’s patients can still be connected with one another even if she does cease using Facebook entirely.
 The only solution that can avoid this is to have one phone per patient!
 The severe risks this poses for legal professionals, health specialists, landlords and so many other circles are not controlled and cannot be absolutely prevented at this time.

 “Almost every professional person I have had contact with has ended up in my ‘People you may know’ tool … only served to reinforce why I share as little information about myself as possible.”
 Maya (37) Australia.”

 One of Maya’s most shocking moments was when her ex-therapist popped up in her list of ‘People You May Know’ even without having her number or email saved anymore.
 Although not proven, it is assumed that this may have happened because the therapist had her number saved and could have looked at Maya’s profile – logging an interest in the system.
 Be informed, be aware and manage your Facebook pages or profiles accordingly.

 Please welcome to post any questions or comments you have below.

 Are you interested to find out more about how to exercise your right to privacy on Facebook?
-Contact SME Social Media Services in London and Surrey.
-We always have someone here in our office to answer any questions you have.
+Contact SME web design Surrey We also have a SME Web design London office and always someone in our offices to answer any questions you have.
 Call us direct on 0203 418 0001 or send us a message.